 In by Grace, Stay in By Faithfulness?

 We’re coming up on Reformation Day again this seems like a good time to cover the basics again.
 The medieval church came to teach that we enter a state of grace through baptism.
-According to the medieval church, we remain in a . . .
+According to the medieval church, we remain a state . . .
 Continue reading →

 PCA Commission: There Should Be A Presumption of Guilt